-The Prep Area Appraiser will also inspect props for safety and make sure all presenting team members are wearing required foot coverings.
+Using the Prep Area Checklist, the Prep Area Appraiser will verify that all required Challenge elements are present, inspect props for safety, and make sure all presenting team members are wearing required foot coverings.
 The Prep Area Appraiser will answer the team's questions and explain to the team and the Team Manager(s) when and where the team's Raw Scores may be picked up after the Presentation.
 The Prep Area Appraiser will give the team's paperwork to the appropriate Appraiser(s).
-If the Appraisers have questions about the paperwork that need to be clarified prior to the team's Presentation, the Prep Area Appraiser will get the answers from the team before escorting the team to the Launch Area, where they will be introduced to the Timekeeper/Announcer.
+The Prep Area Appraiser will escort the team to the Launch Area, where they will be introduced to the Timekeeper/Announcer for final preparations and instructions.

-The Launch Area is a 'holding area' immediately adjacent to the Presentation Area, where the team members and all of the items they need for their Presentation will be when the Presentation time begins.
+The Launch Area is a 'holding area' immediately adjacent to the Presentation Area where the team members and all of the items they need for their Presentation will be when the Presentation time begins.
 After all of the items the team needs for its Presentation have been moved to the Launch Area, the Team Manager(s) and any non-presenting team members will be directed to leave the Prep Area and be shown to their designated seats.
-Before the team's Presentation begins, the Prep Appraiser should place the still-closed envelope in the Drop Box (E.3).

 Non-team members associated with the team may help move items to the Launch Area, but only team members may repair anything that is accidentally damaged.
-Appraisers and tournament Officials may not move or help move items for the team.
-The Prep Area Appraiser will introduce and direct the team's attention to the Timekeeper/Announcer for final preparations and instructions before the Presentation time begins.
+Appraisers and tournament officials may not move or help move items for the team.